AthiraThulasi/JavaLearningJournal/31_ArrayList/README.md

 ## Why Do We Need ArrayList When We Already Have Arrays?

-Arrays are one of the oldest and simplest data structures in Java.
+> Arrays are one of the oldest and simplest data structures in Java.

-They help us store data in a contiguous memory block with index-based access — fast and efficient!
+> They help us store data in a contiguous memory block with index-based access — fast and efficient!

-But they come with a major limitation:

-Once the size of an array is defined, it cannot be changed.
+> But they come with a major limitation: Once the size of an array is defined, it cannot be changed.

-Imagine We're building a contact list or a shopping cart — and we don’t know how many items will be added.
+> Imagine We're building a contact list or a shopping cart — and we don’t know how many items will be added.
 Arrays will fall short here.
 This is where ArrayList comes in.

 ## ArrayList – A Resizable Array!

-ArrayList is a class in Java from the java.util package.

-It offers a dynamic way to store and manage data.
+ArrayList  offers a dynamic way to store and manage data.

 We don't have to worry about size — it can grow as needed.